OwlMan77/WDI-PROJECT-2/readme.md

 I was using the [Cinelist API](`http://www.cinelist.co.uk/`) which scraped data from FindAnyFilm.com and google places API to get the geolocations cinema's coordinates that would be represented on a google map.
 The idea was that could click on those points to get the cinema listings and times.
 I would then implement the OMDb API get reviews and Movie Poster to appear when you click on the listing.

-During that time I learned the joys of API call limits (Especially with the google places API) and the diffculity of making API call based on the results of previous API calls.
+During that time I learned the joys of API call limits (especially with the google places API) and the diffculity of making API call based on the results of previous API calls.

-On the final day of coding (The day before presentation), the cinelist API had lost it's security certificate making me unable to to retrieve any data.
+On the final day of coding (the day before presentation), the cinelist API had lost it's security certificate making me unable to to retrieve any data.

 ![](https://media.giphy.com/media/ijFI5bqztBw9a/giphy.gif)

-Two calls were made from the cinelist API (to get the Cinema info and the listings for each Cinema), leaving the project almost completely unsalvagable.
-So unfortunately I had to move towards making a less complicated project within a much shorter time period.
+Two calls were made from the cinelist API (to get the Cinema info and the listings for each Cinema) ...excellent.
+With that in consideration and  the shorter time span, I moved to a different project idea with no external API calls.

 Fun times!

 Challenges I had in the final itertation of this project was deciding how I would get the data to plot, realising I would need to use promises and understanding how to use promises to plot the data on the map.
 However, I was able successfully implement promise to save JSON data using the Bluebird library.

 For both iterations, I had trouble properly adding models properly.
 However I was successful able to do so once I figured that I could change the content of the same model for multiple purposes.

-### What I would do differently
+### What I would have done differently
+I learnt a lot from this project next time I would:

-* Made sure to use a larger company's API or scape the data myself using cheerio.js, if a stable source is not available.
+* Make sure to use a larger company's API or scape the data myself using cheerio.js, if a stable source is not available.
 I had trouble finding a reliable cinema API that had mulitple
-* Made sure the project was more modular in the use of APIs and have not it be dependant on one API for a large amount of it's data rather than using two API calls.
+* Make sure the project has more modular in the use of APIs and have not it be dependant on one API for a large amount of it's data rather than using two API calls.

 ###Future changes